GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

-When there is no type information available, it might be hard to inspect any values besides the primitives – for example, pointers will show up as regular integers, with no way of knowing what’s stored behind them in memory.
+When there is no type information available, it might be hard to inspect any values besides the primitives – for example, pointers will show up as regular integers, with no way of knowing what's stored behind them in memory.

 ### Memory inspection {: #memory-inspector }

 Previously, you could only expand the WebAssembly memory object – represented by `env.memory` in the **Scope** view – to look up individual bytes.
-This worked in some trivial scenarios, but wasn’t particularly convenient to expand and didn’t allow to reinterpret data in formats other than byte values.
-We’ve added a new feature to help with this, too: a linear memory inspector.
+This worked in some trivial scenarios, but wasn't particularly convenient to expand and didn't allow to reinterpret data in formats other than byte values.
+We've added a new feature to help with this, too: a linear memory inspector.

 If you right-click on the `env.memory`, you should now see a new